|The Green Papers|

 If a presidential candidate qualifies to receive District delegates at the primary, but failed to slate a sufficient number of delegates at the pre-primary caucus, the members of the Democratic State Committee shall select the additional delegates.

-National Convention Pledged PLEO and At-Large delegates are elected by the State Party Committee according to the results of the Primary.
+National Convention At-Large delegates are elected by the State Party Committee according to the results of the Primary.

 Primary dates marked "presumably" and polling times marked "reportedly" are based on unofficial or estimated data (especially as regards local variations from a jurisdictionwide statutory and/or regulatory standard) and are, thereby, subject to change.1 Democratic Party's "First Determining Step" of the delegate selection process.